graphbookai/graphbook/README.md

   <div align="center">Build, run, monitor!</div>
 </p>

+### Applications
+* Clean and curate custom large scale datasets
+* Demo ML apps on Huggingface Spaces
+* Build and deliver customizable no-code or hybrid low-code ML apps and services
+* Quickly experiment with different ML models and adjust hyperparameters
+* Maximize GPU utilization and parallelize IO during inference and training

 ## Status
 Graphbook is in a very early stage of development, so expect minor bugs and rapid design changes through the coming releases.
 If you would like to [report a bug](https://github.com/graphbookai/graphbook/issues/new?template=bug_report.md&labels=bug) or [request a feature](https://github.com/graphbookai/graphbook/issues/new?template=feature_request.md&labels=enhancement), please feel free to do so.
 We aim to make Graphbook serve our users in the best way possible.